dzink/calendar-crawler/README.md

 You'll at least want the BeautifulSoup and tinyDb python modules.
 Perhaps more.

-You'll need your Google Calendar credentials file, saved in `./data/credentials.json`

-You'll want the id of a calendar, saved in `./data/calendarid.text`.
-It should look something like `[long string of text]@group.calendar.google.com`
+In `./data/secrets.yml`, you will need a file that looks like `./data/example.secrets.yml`, only with the real data.
+The credentials data comes straight from your Google Calendar app json, you can paste it in as-is since json is valid yml.
+The calendar id comes from the calendar settings.

 ## Troubleshooting